Understanding Video Aspect Ratios and How It Can Affect Your Video Quality

 Video Aspect Ratio and Video Resolution

-When you multiply the width by the height, you’ll get the video aspect ratio.
-This is how you’ll know the number of square pixels available on the screen.
+You’ll get the video aspect ratio when you multiply the width by the height.
+This is how you’ll know the number of square pixels on the screen.
 On the other hand, dividing the width by the height of the video will give you the resolution.
 The higher the resolution, the higher the quality of the video.

 If you want a smaller file size for your video, having a lower video quality will give you this result.
 The best way to do this is to shoot the video at the highest HD streaming quality and make copies with lower resolution using encoding software.